Quran and Hadith Studies

 - Wansbrough, J., Qur'anic studies: sources and methods of scriptural interpretation (Cambridge: Cambridge University Press, 1977).

-- Azami, M., Studies in early Hadith literature (Indianapolis: American Trust Publications, 1978).
+- Azami, Mustafa, Studies in Hadith Methodology and Literature (Indianapolis: American Trust Publication, 1977).

 - Burton, J., Introduction to the tradition (Edinburgh: Edinburgh University Press, 2000).